lucacolombo97/AN2DL/README.md

 # Artificial Neural Networks and Deep Learning Projects

-*AN2DL course projects at Politecnico di Milano*
+*AN2DL course projects at Politecnico di Milano
+Developed in collaboration with: @Lodz97*

 ## Homework 1: Image Classification